franchsli/whatsapp_clone_django/README.md

 - [Closed tags checker](https://www.aliciaramirez.com/closing-tags-checker/)

 **You should also be aware that carousels in general can often cause usability and accessibility challenges.**
 For performance reasons, carousels must be manually initialized using the carousel constructor method.
-Without initialization, someof theevent listeners (specifically, the events needed touch/swipe support) will not be registered until a user has explicitlyactivated acontrol or indicator.
+Without initialization, some of the event listeners (specifically, the events needed touch/swipe support) will not be registered until a user has explicitly activated a control or indicator.
 The only exception are autoplaying carousels with the data-bs-ride="carousel" attribute as these are initialized automatically on page load.If you’re using autoplaying carousels with the data attribute, don’t explicitly initialize the same carousels with the constructor method.